There are best of show awards for all skill levels combined for the three categories.

 It will be up to each turner to decide which category their entry best fits.
 However, during judging, if the judges feel your entry is a better fit for a different Category, they will have the permission of the Show Chair to move it and re-register it in the other Category.

-This is an ongoing special award category where we'll choose a carving subject htat has a challenging aspect to it.
-We started in 2018 with a 'Mobius', 2019 'Leaves'.
-The challenge for 2023 is to Carve a single Feather of any species.
-It can be on its own or displayed on a simple base.
-Entries will compete in a special "Open" category.
+This is an ongoing special award category where we'll choose a carving subject that has a challenging aspect to it.
+We started in 2018 with a 'Mobius', this was followed by 'Leaves', 'Single Feather' and 'Ball in a Cage'.
+The challenge for 2025 is the classic carving of a Spoon .

 Complete the form and mail or email to the address at top of the entry form.

-A traditional paper entry form, for the Carving Show, can be provided by bill.beese@gmail.com
+A traditional paper entry form, for the Carving Show can be printed here.

 This form is for anyone who would like to have their work for sale at the show (Not in the competition).